oreyne/api-gateway/README.md

 # api-gateway
 To run the project, please follow the next instructions:

-1. Database is located inside "db" folder in tw files: gateways.json and peripherical.json.
+1. Database is located inside "db" folder with two files: gateways.json and peripherical.json.
 Database's name must be ManageGateways.
-But if you wish start from zero, let server creates the database.
+But if you wish start from zero, start server to create the database.

 The Project has two folder: Server and Client folders.